liquity/dev/README.md

 ### Lockup Implementation and admin transfer restriction

 A `LockupContractFactory` is used to deploy `OneYearLockupContracts` in the first year.
-During the first year, the `GrowthToken` checks that any transfer from the Liquity admin address is to a valid `OneYearLockupContract` that is registered in and was deployed through the `LockupContractFactory`.
+During the first year, the `LQTYToken` checks that any transfer from the Liquity admin address is to a valid `OneYearLockupContract` that is registered in and was deployed through the `LockupContractFactory`.

 After the first year, anyone may deploy `CustomDurationLockupContracts` via the factory.